 - Can You Have too Many Marimo Moss Balls?

 How Many Moss Balls in a 5 Gallon Tank?

-If you have a five gallon rectangular tank then you should plan on adding at least 5 to 8 moss balls to your aquarium.
+If you have a five gallon rectangular tank then you might want to think about adding at least 5 to 8 moss balls to your aquarium.
 Since most rectangular 5 gallon tanks measure 16” L x 8” W x 10” H, that means their base has an area of 128 square inches.
-In order to fill ¼ of your aquarium with moss balls, you will need to add five 2.5 inch moss balls, or you can add smaller moss balls and let them grow out to fill your aquarium.
+In order to fill ¼ of your aquarium with moss balls, you will need to add five 2.5 inch moss balls, or you can add few extra smaller moss balls and let them grow out to fill your aquarium.